jadenvc/ARS/README.md

 ## Prerequisites for running ARS

-Our ARS implementation relies on Python 3, OpenAI Gym version 0.9.3, PyBullet and the Ray library for parallel computing.
+Our ARS implementation relies on Python 3, OpenAI Gym, PyBullet and the Ray library for parallel computing.

 To install OpenAI Gym follow the instructions here: https://github.com/openai/gym